 Aspirations for the fair grew when Ewen C. Dingwall, who had been vice president and general manager of the Century 21 Exposition in Seattle and was versed in the mechanics of acquiring international status for a world's fair from the Bureau of International Expositions in Paris, was named executive vice president of HemisFair.
 But by the time the accreditation came (November 17, 1965), Dingwall had resigned (as of May 4, 1965) and been replaced by James M. Gaines as chief executive officer (September 1, 1965).
 Governor John Connally was named commissioner general.

 From the beginning, HemisFair development was financed by a combination of public funding and private underwriting.
-Public support included $12.2 million from the United States Housing and Home Finance Agency for acquiring and clearing the site, $11 million in publicly approved city bonds for construction of the convention center and arena, $5.5 million in general revenues from the city of San Antonio for construction of the Tower of the Americas, $10 million from the state primarily for the construction of the Institute of Texan Cultures (now the University of Texas Institute of Texan Culturesqv), and $7.5 million from the United States Congress for the construction of the United States pavilion.
+Public support included $12.2 million from the United States Housing and Home Finance Agency for acquiring and clearing the site, $11 million in publicly approved city bonds for construction of the convention center and arena, $5.5 million in general revenues from the city of San Antonio for construction of the Tower of the Americas, $10 million from the state primarily for the construction of the Institute of Texan Cultures (now the University of Texas Institute of Texan Cultures), and $7.5 million from the United States Congress for the construction of the United States pavilion.
 Though it was strongly supported by the local business community, local political leaders, and the press, the project had its share of detractors, who questioned the acquisition and preparation of the HemisFair location, a 92.6-acre site on the southeastern edge of the central San Antonio business district.
-As part of the "old city," this area also contained old buildings and long-time residents, some of whom took exception to finding their familiar surroundings designated as an urban renewal site.
+As part of the "old city," a quiet neighborhood known as Germantown, this area had been settled by a diverse group of immigrants of German, Alsatian, Mexican, Polish, and African American ancestry.
+The neighborhood’s old buildings also reflected this melting pot—from 1850s simple caliche houses to late nineteenth-century Victorian mansions.
+Many longtime residents took exception to finding their familiar surroundings designated as an urban renewal site.
 Fair planners, originally headed by O'Neil Ford, primary architect, and Allison Peery, site-development director, received praise for utilizing some twenty existing structures in the final design, but the presence of such architectural mementoes did little to placate opponents.